Jessica Nkosi

-Jessica Ayanda Nkosi (born 20 January 1990) is a South African actress and TV presenter, best known for her leading roles in M-Net commissioned telenovelas Isibaya, Ayeye, The Queen, and Lavish.
+Jessica Ayanda Dlamini (née Nkosi, born 20 January 1990) is a South African actress and TV presenter, best known for her leading roles in M-Net commissioned telenovelas Isibaya, Ayeye, The Queen, and Lavish.

 Early life

 Nkosi was born in Empangeni, KwaZulu-Natal to Jabu Nkosi and Nhlanhlayethu Ntuli.
 Nkosi moved to Eshowe, KwaZulu-Natal after the separation of her parents.
 While Nkosi was in Grade 11, her father died from Hodgkin's Lymphoma.

 Nkosi attended the University of KwaZulu-Natal.
 Although she began her studies pursuing a Bachelor's Degree in Law, she later switched to studies toward a bachelor's degree in Drama and Performing Arts from which she graduated in 2012.

 Career

 Acting

 In 2013, Nkosi debuted her acting career with the role of Qondisile on the South African telenovela Isibaya.

 In 2015, she starred as Eve on Mzansi Magic's Ayeye.

 In 2020, Nkosi began her role as the main female villain, Thando Sebata, on the popular South African telenovela, The Queen.